Alternating between diaphragmatic and nasal breathing helps clear nasal passages, reduce stress, and improve lung capacity.

 Diaphragmatic breathing

-Pursed lip breathing is a simple exercise that helps improve lung function and reduce shortness of breath.
+Pursed-lip breathing is a simple exercise that helps improve lung function and reduce shortness of breath.

-To do this breathing exercise, sit comfortably with your spine straight; use your right finger to close your right nostril, inhale through your left nostril, then use your hand to close your left nostril.
+To perform this breathing exercise, sit comfortably with your spine straight; use your right finger to close your right nostril, inhale through your left nostril, then use your hand to close your left nostril.
 Open your right nostril and exhale.
 Do this for about 6 minutes.

 Box breathing